cardano-community/koios-cli/README.md

-     pool-infos       Current pool statuses and details for a specified list of pool ids. pool-info        Current pool status and details for a specified pool by pool id. pool-delegators  Return information about delegators by a given pool and optional epoch (current if omitted). pool-blocks      Return information about blocks minted by a given pool in current epoch (or _epoch_no if provided). pool-updates     Return all pool updates for all pools or only updates for specific pool if specified. pool-relays      A list of registered relays for all currently registered/retiring (not retired) pools. pool-metadata    Metadata(on & off-chain) for all currently registered/retiring (not retired) pools.
+     pool-infos       Current pool statuses and details for a specified list of pool ids. pool-info        Current pool status and details for a specified pool by pool id. pool-delegators  Return information about delegators by a given pool and optional epoch (current if omitted). pool-history     Return information about delegators by a given pool and optional epoch (current if omitted). pool-blocks      Return information about blocks minted by a given pool in current epoch (or _epoch_no if provided). pool-updates     Return all pool updates for all pools or only updates for specific pool if specified. pool-relays      A list of registered relays for all currently registered/retiring (not retired) pools. pool-metadata    Metadata(on & off-chain) for all currently registered/retiring (not retired) pools.
    SCRIPT:
-     script-list       List of all existing script hashes along with their creation transaction hashes. script-redeemers  List of all redeemers for a given script hash.
+     native-script-list  List of all existing native script hashes along with their creation transaction hashes. plutus-script-list  List of all existing Plutus script hashes along with their creation transaction hashes. script-redeemers    List of all redeemers for a given script hash.
    TRANSACTIONS:
      txs-infos      Get detailed information about transaction(s).
-     tx-info        Get detailed information about single transaction. tx-utxos       Get UTxO set (inputs/outputs) of transactions. txs-metadata   Get metadata information (if any) for given transaction(s). tx-metadata    Get metadata information (if any) for given transaction. tx-metalabels  Get a list of all transaction metalabels.
+     tx-info        Get detailed information about single transaction. tx-utxos       Get UTxO set (inputs/apiOutputs) of transactions. txs-metadata   Get metadata information (if any) for given transaction(s). tx-metadata    Get metadata information (if any) for given transaction. tx-metalabels  Get a list of all transaction metalabels.